 Once one player has successfully collected three sets of matching park tiles they automatically win the game.

 Parks: Memories will be available in three separate sets - each one based on a different type of terrain - that players will be able to mix and combine to create new tile collections to play with.

-The first Parks game was created by Henry Audubon and published by Keymaster Games as a way of adapting the Fifty-Nine Parks print series.
+The first Parks game was created by Henry Audubon, published by Keymaster Games as a way of adapting the Fifty-Nine Parks print series and is one of our favourite two player games out there right now.
 A beginner board game for one to five players, Parks sees everyone moving one of their two hikers across a trail of tiles - with each tile providing resources and/or benefits for the hikers that camp there - in an effort to buy the most national park cards using their resources.